-Trump heads to Switzerland with Senate trial to reconvene
+Trump heading to Switzerland as impeachment trial reconvenes

 Swooping in for what will be his second appearance at the annual Swiss economic forum, Trump was scheduled to arrive at the ski resort early Tuesday and jet back on Wednesday to a Washington that will be consumed by the impeachment trial.

-The White House did not release much advance information about the president’s schedule but he is expected to give a speech and meet world leaders and business executives.
+Trump will give a speech at the forum and meet with world leaders and business executives.

-The Democratic-controlled House impeached the Republican president last month for abuse of power and obstruction of Congress after it was revealed that he had pressed Ukraine’s president to announce investigations into former Democratic Vice President Joe Biden, a Trump political rival.
+The Democratic-controlled House impeached the Republican president last month for abuse of power and obstruction of Congress after it was revealed that he had pressed Ukraine’s president to announce investigations into former Vice President Joe Biden, a Democratic political rival.
 Trump withheld foreign aid that Congress had approved for the Eastern European nation and dangled the prospect of an Oval Office meeting as leverage.

 Trump denies any wrongdoing and argues that Democrats want to remove him from office because they know they can’t deny him reelection in November.
 Trump would be forced to leave office if convicted, but the Republican-controlled Senate is expected to acquit him.